 Its evolution, there at the front of the brain, caused the sloping brows of our ancestors to bulge into the high foreheads of Homo sapiens.
 More than any other brain region (except the new cerebellum, which evolved with it), prefrontal cortex distinguishes us from other animals.

 In recent years some basic principles have emerged regarding prefrontal functions.
 This region is mainly involved in emotion, and it drives the rest of the cortex.
 Our thinking is shaped and directed by positive and negative emotion of prefrontal cortex.

-Prefrontal cortex provides a new, uniquely human level of emotion.
-It expands the simpler emotions programmed on brainstem and limbic levels, broadens their scope, and adds new positive and negative dimensions.
+Prefrontal cortex provides a uniquely human level of emotion.
+It adds new positive-negative dimensions to simpler emotions programmed on brainstem and limbic levels.

 “In fact, the higher up the evolutionary scale an animal is, the more emotion it can display.
 Human beings are the most emotional creatures of all.”

 – Neurophysiologists F. Bloom and A. Lazerson

 And prefrontal emotions drive the rest of the cortex.
 They

 “control the active state of the cortex…[They] determine the direction of human activity and [give it] an elective and purposive character.”

 These uniquely human emotions drive your imagination and intellect.
 They shape your perception, calculation, planning, decision-making, moral values.
 Prefrontal emotions – positive and negative – direct your thinking.